ibm-cloud-docs/vmwaresolutions/shared/shared-vmwaas-migration.md

 {{site.data.keyword.attribute-definition-list}}

-# Technical considerations about migrating from VMware Shared to {{site.data.keyword.vmware-service_short}}
+# Technical considerations about migrating from {{site.data.keyword.vm-shared}} to {{site.data.keyword.vcf-aas}}
 {: #shared-vmwaas-migration}

 {{site.data.content.shared-deprecated-note}}

-{{site.data.keyword.vmware-service_full}} can be considered as an evolution to {{site.data.keyword.cloud_notm}} for VMware Shared. {{site.data.keyword.vmware-service_notm}} provides the same VMware Cloud Director™ platform, but with two flavors, either a dedicated or shared managed service. {{site.data.keyword.IBM}} performs the configuration, hosting, operations, and lifecycle management of the VMware® by Broadcom software in the same way, so you can quickly deploy your VMware-based cloud computing environments.
+{{site.data.keyword.vcf-aas-full}} can be considered as an evolution to {{site.data.keyword.cloud_notm}} for {{site.data.keyword.vm-shared}}. {{site.data.keyword.vcf-aas}} provides the same VMware Cloud Director™ platform, but with two flavors, either a dedicated or shared managed service. {{site.data.keyword.IBM}} performs the configuration, hosting, operations, and lifecycle management of the VMware® by Broadcom software in the same way, so you can quickly deploy your VMware-based cloud computing environments.
 Compute resources are available as either dedicated or multitenant hosts that use {{site.data.keyword.cloud_notm}} bare metal servers.
 Dedicated single-tenant VMware sites provide extra isolation and support multiple host configuration options to support flexible workload requirements.

-{{site.data.keyword.vmware-service_short}} multitenant instances are deployed to all supported regions by {{site.data.keyword.IBM_notm}}.
-You can create your virtual data centers (VDCs) on the {{site.data.keyword.IBM_notm}} managed infrastructure. {{site.data.keyword.vmware-service_short}} single-tenant instances are provisioned and managed by your organization.
+{{site.data.keyword.vcf-aas}} multitenant instances are deployed to all supported regions by {{site.data.keyword.IBM_notm}}.
+You can create your virtual data centers (VDCs) on the {{site.data.keyword.IBM_notm}} managed infrastructure. {{site.data.keyword.vcf-aas}} single-tenant instances are provisioned and managed by your organization.

 With the new versions for underlying VMware Cloud Director™ platform and its software defined networking, and due to changes to the add-on service options, you might need to change some components of the design.
 The following information describes the most significant changes to the platform and lists the design and implementation considerations for migrated virtual data centers.
-Review this information before migrating {{site.data.keyword.vmwaresolutions_full}} Shared virtual data centers to {{site.data.keyword.vmware-service_short}}.
+Review this information before migrating {{site.data.keyword.vmwaresolutions_full}} Shared virtual data centers to {{site.data.keyword.vcf-aas}}.

 ## Network edge type
 {: #shared-vmwaas-migration-edge-type}

 VDCs connect to the public and IBM private networks through edges.
 Edges can also be used to connect multiple VDC networks together.
 You can create your VDC with or without a network edge.
 Network edge types include: Efficiency, Performance - M, Performance - L, and Performance - XL.

 Performance edges are dedicated to a single virtual data center (VDC) and provide the most consistent performance.
 The larger size Performance edges offer support for more network service usage and throughput.
 The Efficiency edges can be shared by up to 64 separate virtual data centers and can be cost effective in large deployments with some sacrifice to network performance consistency.

 | Edge type | Details |
 |:--------- |:------- |